Kaizer1917/DenAI/README.md

-# EthML
+# DenAI
 > A decentralized machine learning implementation on Ethereum.

-EthML is a fully functional prototype of a decentralized machine learning system, built on the Ethereum blockchain.
+DenAI is a fully functional prototype of a decentralized machine learning system, built on the Ethereum blockchain.
 Decentralized AI aims to combat the high degree of centralization in the field of AI by adding the aspect of distributed computing (here, Distributed Ledger Technology).
-EthML allows users to receive predictions from pre-trained ML models residing on a distributed computing network.
+DenAI allows users to receive predictions from pre-trained ML models residing on a distributed computing network.
 Users upload the IPFS hash of a data-point & the model id of the model they want the prediction for to a smart contract deployed on Ethereum.
-This smart contract thereafter forwards the request to the mining system, which is a set of computers running the EthML-server & storing the models.
+This smart contract thereafter forwards the request to the mining system, which is a set of computers running the DenAI-server & storing the models.
 These servers compute the prediction and upload the generated data along with a mining solution (used as a proof of work for utility token generation) back onto the smart contract, which then returns result to the user.

 ## Architecture
 The design can be thought of as a two-layer structure.
 The base layer being the model network of computers that make the prediction and also finds the proof of work solution.
 The top layer would be formed of the set of managing smart contracts which would function as a virtual/logical chain on-top of the existing chain.
 This virtual chain would keep track of the requested predictions.

 ![EthML architecture](https://i.ibb.co/zmy2XSw/tuxpi-com-1608895635.jpg)

-## Distributed EthML Platform
+## Distributed DenAI Platform

 A decentralized machine learning platform built on Ethereum that supports distributed model training and multiple simultaneous users.